DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ## Pirate platforms: AAAAARG, Monoskop, Pirate Bay, library.ru
 As with music and films, 'pirate' platforms haven often been the avant-garde of electronic publishing.
 They provide music, films, games and electronic books as free downloads - either in outright copyright violation or in gray zones (when, for example, providing obscure and out-of-print books, films or recordings whose rights owners are unknown).
 Whether one likes it or not, pirate platforms have best met customer demand.
 Often, they are user friendlier than many Internet shops.
 The mere existence and popularity of pirate sites for digitized book shows, by the way, how large the market for electronic reading really is.
 Pirate platforms are, by their nature, even more volatile than online bookstores and ereading platforms.
 Worldwide, many organisations exist aiming to combat piracy and shut down facilitators of said practice, even when operating on a small scale.
-As a general rule pirate platforms have proven to be mostly resistent to the crackdown attempts by copyright enforcers, often reincarnating on a different web domain shortly after a forced closure.
+As a general rule pirate platforms have proven to be mostly resistant to the crackdown attempts by copyright enforcers, often reincarnating on a different web domain shortly after a forced closure.

 Commercial providers of digital content can learn a lot from the pirates.Netflix,[^Netflix] the most successful web service for streaming films and growing competitor for pay tv, is known for buying films based on their popularity on The Pirate Bay.[^The-Pirate-Bay]